-Before renting a car for your next vacation, learn whether you should sign up for this additional coverage on the spot.
+Before renting a car for your next road trip, learn whether you should sign up for this additional coverage on the spot.

 When you rent a car, you will be asked whether you want to buy rental car insurance.

 You will be offered multiple coverage options, and they may duplicate what you already have through your current auto policy.
 The daily cost for coverage can be high, often exceeding the amount it costs to rent the vehicle itself.

 Loss damage waiver: With this option, the rental company won’t charge you if the rental car is stolen or damaged.